-The Wild Boar was reopened after an extensive development to 17 feature and luxury rooms, and Grill and Smokehouse additions.
+The Wild Boar was reopened after an extensive development of 17 feature and luxury rooms, and brand new Grill and Smokehouse.

-English Lakes reached an impressive figure of £100,000.00 raised by the group for Nurture Lakeland to help aid their conservation work for the local environment.
+English Lakes reached an impressive Visitor Giving figure of £100,000.00 across the group.
+This was donated to Nurture Lakeland to support their local environmental conservation work.